opensearch-project/documentation-website/_ml-commons-plugin/tutorials/build-chatbot.md

 - `conversational`: This agent type has a built-in prompt.
 To override it with your own prompt, see [Step 4](#step-4-optional-create-an-agent-with-a-custom-prompt).
 - `app_type`: Specify this parameter for reference purposes in order to differentiate between multiple agents.
 - `llm`: Defines the LLM configuration:
-   - `"max_iteration": 5`:  The agent runs the LLM a maximum of 5 times.
+   - `"max_iteration": 5`:  The agent runs the LLM a maximum of five times.
    - `"response_filter": "$.completion"`: Needed to retrieve the LLM answer from the Bedrock Claude model response.
-   - `"message_history_limit": 5`: The agent retrieves a maximum of 5 most recent history messages and adds them to the LLM context.
-Set this parameter to`0` to omit message history in the context.
+   - `"message_history_limit": 5`: The agent retrieves a maximum of the five most recent history messages and adds them to the LLM context.
+Set this parameter to `0` to omit message history in the context.
    - `disable_trace`: If `true`, the agent does not store trace data in memory.
 Trace data is included in each message and provides a detailed recount of steps performed while generating the message.
 - `memory`: Defines how to store messages.
 Currently, OpenSearch only supports the `conversation_index` memory, which stores messages in a memory index.
 - Tools: